Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 waits until the consumer pulls an item before continuing . it does this seamlessly by suspending and resuming on the event loop in a cooperative manner just as a task is supposed to behave . pychanasync does not get in the way of the event loop.

+You can find more practical code examples in the `pychanasync` [GitHub repository](https://github.com/Gwali-1/PY_CHANNELS_ASYNC/tree/main/Examples/Rob-Pike-Talk).
+It includes implementations of several concurrency patterns from [Rob Pike’s talk](https://youtu.be/f6kdp27TYZs).

+These examples demonstrate how to model real-world coroutine coordination problems using `pychanasync` such as fan-in , Generator pattern  etc. Check it out.